jphalimi/PythonForMIC/Doc/library/ctypes.rst

 .. class:: c_byte

-   Represents the C :c:type:`signed char` datatype, and interprets the value as small integer.
+   Represents the C :ctype:`signed char` datatype, and interprets the value as small integer.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_char

-   Represents the C :c:type:`char` datatype, and interprets the value as a single character.
+   Represents the C :ctype:`char` datatype, and interprets the value as a single character.
 The constructor accepts an optional string initializer, the length of the string must be exactly one character.

 .. class:: c_char_p

-   Represents the C :c:type:`char *` datatype when it points to a zero-terminated string.
+   Represents the C :ctype:`char *` datatype when it points to a zero-terminated string.
 For a general character pointer that may also point to binary data, ``POINTER(c_char)`` must be used.
-The constructor accepts an integer address, or a bytes object.
+The constructor accepts an integer address, or a string.

 .. class:: c_double

-   Represents the C :c:type:`double` datatype.
+   Represents the C :ctype:`double` datatype.
 The constructor accepts an optional float initializer.

 .. class:: c_longdouble

-   Represents the C :c:type:`long double` datatype.
+   Represents the C :ctype:`long double` datatype.
 The constructor accepts an optional float initializer.
 On platforms where ``sizeof(long double) == sizeof(double)`` it is an alias to :class:`c_double`.

+   .. versionadded:: 2.6

 .. class:: c_float

-   Represents the C :c:type:`float` datatype.
+   Represents the C :ctype:`float` datatype.
 The constructor accepts an optional float initializer.

 .. class:: c_int

-   Represents the C :c:type:`signed int` datatype.
+   Represents the C :ctype:`signed int` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.
 On platforms where ``sizeof(int) == sizeof(long)`` it is an alias to :class:`c_long`.

 .. class:: c_int8

-   Represents the C 8-bit :c:type:`signed int` datatype.
+   Represents the C 8-bit :ctype:`signed int` datatype.
 Usually an alias for :class:`c_byte`.

 .. class:: c_int16

-   Represents the C 16-bit :c:type:`signed int` datatype.
+   Represents the C 16-bit :ctype:`signed int` datatype.
 Usually an alias for :class:`c_short`.

 .. class:: c_int32

-   Represents the C 32-bit :c:type:`signed int` datatype.
+   Represents the C 32-bit :ctype:`signed int` datatype.
 Usually an alias for :class:`c_int`.

 .. class:: c_int64

-   Represents the C 64-bit :c:type:`signed int` datatype.
+   Represents the C 64-bit :ctype:`signed int` datatype.
 Usually an alias for :class:`c_longlong`.

 .. class:: c_long

-   Represents the C :c:type:`signed long` datatype.
+   Represents the C :ctype:`signed long` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_longlong

-   Represents the C :c:type:`signed long long` datatype.
+   Represents the C :ctype:`signed long long` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_short

-   Represents the C :c:type:`signed short` datatype.
+   Represents the C :ctype:`signed short` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_size_t

-   Represents the C :c:type:`size_t` datatype.

-.. class:: c_ssize_t

-   Represents the C :c:type:`ssize_t` datatype.
+   Represents the C :ctype:`size_t` datatype.

-   .. versionadded:: 3.2

 .. class:: c_ubyte

-   Represents the C :c:type:`unsigned char` datatype, it interprets the value as small integer.
+   Represents the C :ctype:`unsigned char` datatype, it interprets the value as small integer.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_uint

-   Represents the C :c:type:`unsigned int` datatype.
+   Represents the C :ctype:`unsigned int` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.
 On platforms where ``sizeof(int) == sizeof(long)`` it is an alias for :class:`c_ulong`.

 .. class:: c_uint8

-   Represents the C 8-bit :c:type:`unsigned int` datatype.
+   Represents the C 8-bit :ctype:`unsigned int` datatype.
 Usually an alias for :class:`c_ubyte`.

 .. class:: c_uint16

-   Represents the C 16-bit :c:type:`unsigned int` datatype.
+   Represents the C 16-bit :ctype:`unsigned int` datatype.
 Usually an alias for :class:`c_ushort`.

 .. class:: c_uint32

-   Represents the C 32-bit :c:type:`unsigned int` datatype.
+   Represents the C 32-bit :ctype:`unsigned int` datatype.
 Usually an alias for :class:`c_uint`.

 .. class:: c_uint64

-   Represents the C 64-bit :c:type:`unsigned int` datatype.
+   Represents the C 64-bit :ctype:`unsigned int` datatype.
 Usually an alias for :class:`c_ulonglong`.

 .. class:: c_ulong

-   Represents the C :c:type:`unsigned long` datatype.
+   Represents the C :ctype:`unsigned long` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_ulonglong

-   Represents the C :c:type:`unsigned long long` datatype.
+   Represents the C :ctype:`unsigned long long` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_ushort

-   Represents the C :c:type:`unsigned short` datatype.
+   Represents the C :ctype:`unsigned short` datatype.
 The constructor accepts an optional integer initializer; no overflow checking is done.

 .. class:: c_void_p

-   Represents the C :c:type:`void *` type.
+   Represents the C :ctype:`void *` type.
 The value is represented as integer.
    The constructor accepts an optional integer initializer.

 .. class:: c_wchar

-   Represents the C :c:type:`wchar_t` datatype, and interprets the value as a single character unicode string.
+   Represents the C :ctype:`wchar_t` datatype, and interprets the value as a single character unicode string.
 The constructor accepts an optional string initializer, the length of the string must be exactly one character.

 .. class:: c_wchar_p

-   Represents the C :c:type:`wchar_t *` datatype, which must be a pointer to a zero-terminated wide character string.
+   Represents the C :ctype:`wchar_t *` datatype, which must be a pointer to a zero-terminated wide character string.
 The constructor accepts an integer address, or a string.

 .. class:: c_bool

-   Represent the C :c:type:`bool` datatype (more accurately, :c:type:`_Bool` from C99).
+   Represent the C :ctype:`bool` datatype (more accurately, :ctype:`_Bool` from C99).
 Its value can be True or False, and the constructor accepts any object that has a truth value.

+   .. versionadded:: 2.6

 .. class:: HRESULT

-   Windows only: Represents a :c:type:`HRESULT` value, which contains success or error information for a function or method call.
+   Windows only: Represents a :ctype:`HRESULT` value, which contains success or error information for a function or method call.

 .. class:: py_object

-   Represents the C :c:type:`PyObject *` datatype.
-Calling this without an argument creates a ``NULL`` :c:type:`PyObject *` pointer.
+   Represents the C :ctype:`PyObject *` datatype.
+Calling this without an argument creates a ``NULL`` :ctype:`PyObject *` pointer.

-The :mod:`ctypes.wintypes` module provides quite some other Windows specific data types, for example :c:type:`HWND`, :c:type:`WPARAM`, or :c:type:`DWORD`.
-Some useful structures like :c:type:`MSG` or :c:type:`RECT` are also defined.
+The :mod:`ctypes.wintypes` module provides quite some other Windows specific data types, for example :ctype:`HWND`, :ctype:`WPARAM`, or :ctype:`DWORD`.
+Some useful structures like :ctype:`MSG` or :ctype:`RECT` are also defined.

 .. _ctypes-structured-data-types: